mg94c18/gonzales/app/src/main/java/README.txt

 Tokom OOBE, staviti da imena u meniju budu neokrivena/posebna, tako da skoro garantovano će ići po redu.
     - na primer ime "* [1-9] *"

-Ko kaže da ti ne možeš razumeti srpski?
-Slušaj ove pesme, treniraj tvoje uvo, i ti ćeš razumeti.
-Možda takođe pričati.

-Maybe they told you that Serbian is impossible to learn...
-But why waste time listening to naysayers when you can spend it wisely listening to music?
-Use the world of music to explore difficult concepts that native speakers take for granted but can't bother to explain.
-Create playlists to listen in the background, train your ear by listening repeatedly, more than XYZ minutes of music.
-Use landscape mode to explore the translation, with literal (wrong) translation available for many songs.
-The grammar rules for Serbian, Croatian, Bosnian, Montenegrin are all the same, so you will acquire knowledge relevant for languages spoken by 15 million people in the area.
-This app will NOT teach you to speak Serbian, but it is sure to help you on your journey.

-^ Bla, bla, bla.
-Trebalo bi da ilustrujem slikama a ne rečima.

-Free from common mistakes made even by native speakers, correctness can be questioned only by 99.9% percentile of the population.

-You pay less than you would for a pie.

-These songs are translated correctly, with caveats that poetry and music, like other art, is subjective, and that I am native Serbian and not English.

 Buba: šibica na početku treba da se čuje, ali sad ne mogu da nađem link.

 Ako se (novi) asset završava brojem, obrisati stare fajlove sa manjim brojem.
 Ili pak obrisati sve .mp3 fajlove koji nisu u assets.